Category:

 Revealed as one of the major announcements at Unite a year ago, Hydrogen and Oxygen combined are Shopify’s answer to a headless commerce stack.
-This came off the back of around 18 months of the headless trend gaining momentum, and a growing number of high profile brands strongly considering or taking action to move towards that architecture.
+This came on the back of the headless trend gaining momentum for around 18 months and a growing number of high-profile brands strongly considering or already taking action to move toward that architecture.

 An image with Hydrogen logo in the background and article title